gartempe/MacOS-Thinkpad-Yoga-12/CPU-GPU-frequencies/readme.md

 - CPU : 1.3Ghz
 - GPU : 350 Mhz

-Place these kexts (.kext) in /Library/Extensions/ folder in order to override...
+Place these kexts (.kext) in /Library/Extensions/ folder *(not in /S/L/E/ !)* in order to override...
 This will add:

 - 0.8Ghz frenquency vector for CPU LFM